At least 2 people dead, 3 missing after tornado touches down in Bertie County

 County officials also confirmed that a tornado touched down in the Morning Road area of Windsor.

 Bertie County Commissioner Ronald Wesson told ABC11 that 20 people were injured.
-Three others are unaccounted for--an adult and two children.
+An adult and two children are unaccounted for.

+WATCH: How NWS will survey the damage to determine wind speeds, tornado strength

 MORE ISAIAS COVERAGE: